Yash8745/us_visa/README.md

 # us_visa
-This is a rository for me to learn mlops using aws
+This is a repository for me to learn mlops using aws

 # write a read me file for it